theHamsta/java-code-grader/README.md

 # code-grader

-Generate a PDF of graded source files as a feed back for students
+Generate a PDF of graded source files as a feedback for students

-# Installation
+## Installation

 - Please ensure that **latexmk** is in `$PATH`!
 - We use the `minted` and the `geometry` LaTeX package